inthroxify/inthroxify.github.io/_posts/2016-11-2-use-modelines-as-embedded-editor-configuration-hints.md

 ---
 layout: post
-title: vim: use modelines as embedded editor configuration hints
+title: "vim: use modelines as embedded editor configuration hints"
 ---

 In the first or last few lines of the file: